spapadiamantis/3gm-wiki/Contributing-To-The-Project.md

-# Contributing to the protject
+# Contributing to the project

 ## Future Work